opengalvo/OPAL/README.md

 # OPAL

-Minimalistic FW for Processing GCode commands to xy2-100 protocol and control periferal devices.
+Minimalistic FW for Processing GCode commands to xy2-100 protocol and control periferal devices using a Teensy board.
 The default usecase is a 3D printer/engraver.
 Galvos driven by XY2-100 protocol are refered to as Digital Galvos and are the subject of this repo..
 Other options are Analog Galvos like the RC1001 and the various "Lasershow galvos" sold on e-bay.
 Analog galvos are not covered here but might have their own section in the future.
 The last option is Steppermotor driven